-As part of seeing a Herbalist you will need to pay for the Herbal Medicines themselves.
-Details of the costs of consultations and herbal medicines should be made clear to you at the time of booking, and some practitioners also advertise their costs on their website.
+As part of seeing a Herbalist, you may need to pay for the herbal preparations prescribed in addition to the consultation fees.
+Some practitioners feature their costs on their website.
+Details of consultation fees and herbal medicine prescription costs should be made clear to you at the time of booking.

 To become a competent Herbalist you will need to be educated to Diploma Level 6, or BSc Honours level.
 This training takes approximately 4-5 years depending on whether you study full time or part time.

 Herbal Medicine Professional development

 In order to maintain professional status, level of competence and code of conduct as a Herbalist, membership associations such as ANP will require a minimum amount of further training and continued professional development (CPD)

 A good Herbal Medicine association, such as ANP, will provide ongoing training and other activities aimed at supporting their members stay abreast of the latest developments in the field of Herbal Medicine.